 At this stage it’s likely that you haven’t yet built up a credit rating which can make it harder later on in life to get accepted for credit cards, loans or mortgages.
 This is because the bank has no evidence of whether you will be a reliable customer or not.

 Getting a credit card and using it correctly while you’re at university could be a great way to build up a respectable credit history.
-This will give you a greater advantage when you graduate and seek out the more competitive cards on the market.
+This will give you an advantage when you graduate and seek out the more competitive cards on the market.